lobopraveen/praveenlobo.com/content/blog/2018/2018-05-19-MarkitEDM-Classic-Matcher-Hands-On-Notes.markdown

 Please note that the entire thing below was carelessly jotted down which I cleaned up after a year or so.
 You might find a lot of case mismatches, abbreviations, and even some random sentences where it really didn't make any sense to me.
 I'm not trying to make it 100% accurate but just documenting it as is so that if I ever get a hold of an MEDM instance I can follow along.
 If you are currently working in MEDM, this might make a whole lot of sense to you!

 Warning: Markit introduced a replacement for the Data Matcher called the Core Matcher in their 11.x release.
 It is much faster, less cumbersome, and easier to manage.
-This page is not about the Core Matcher; yuo probably don't even want to read this junk!
+This page is not about the Core Matcher; you probably don't even want to read this junk!

 ### Abbreviations

-- ZX - is a prefix I used just so I can sort the objects easil towards the bottom in the list.
+- ZX - is a prefix I used just so I can sort the objects easily towards the bottom in the list.
 - ZXMCHR - Code for Matcher - MCHR with ZX prefix
 - BB - Bloomberg
 - PNT - Point